devanshpatel1703/Capgemini_Training_BridgeLabz/README.md

 static Keyword - Associating Variables & Methods with Class final Keyword - Making Variables Immutable instanceof Operator - Checking Object’s Class Type

+Assignment 10 - 06-02-2025
+dive into object-oriented programming (OOP) concepts like inheritance, polymorphism, encapsulation, and abstraction, which help create reusable and maintainable code.
+Exception handling, using try, catch, and custom exceptions, manages errors effectively.
+The Collections Framework provides efficient ways to store and manipulate data with structures like List, Set, and Map.
+Multithreading allows for concurrent programming, while file I/O enables reading and writing files.
+Java frameworks like Spring and Hibernate enhance development, and Java 8’s lambda expressions and Stream API simplify data processing.
+Understanding the JVM helps optimize performance, making Java a powerful language for scalable applications.